CanDIG/federation_service/README.md

 }
 ```

-### Running
+## Running

-You should use `uwsgi` to run the app with the following command for all functionalities to work as expected.
+You should use `uwsgi` to run the app for all functionalities to work as expected.
+The `--master` flag enables graceful reloading of the server without closing the socket and is useful to apply  any changes to the code while developing.
+For more details, read the [uwsgi documentation](https://uwsgi-docs.readthedocs.io/en/latest/Management.html).

 ```
+# Run Server
-uwsgi federation.ini --http 0.0.0.0:8080 --master
+uwsgi federation.ini --http :8891 --master

+# Reload server gracefully, replace <pid> with the uwsgi process ID
+kill -HUP <pid>
 ```

 You may also start the server with the following command, but federation queries will not work.
-The command below is for usually for debugging purposes.
+The command below is usually for debugging purposes.

 ```
 python -m candig_federation --host 0.0.0.0 --port 8080 --services ./configs/services.json --servers configs/servers.json